microchip-pic-avr-examples/avr128da48-gpio-debouncing-example/README.md

 <br><img src="images/AVR-DA_GPIO_Debouncing.gif" width="500">

 ## Summary
 This example represents a basic button debouncing implementation.
-Using the event system, the button state change triggers the the timer configured in single shot mode.
+Using the event system, the button state change triggers the timer configured in single shot mode.
 A timer interrupt is set to be activated when the timer counter reaches the top value.